 As a book lover, I can’t write a 2 days in Boston itinerary without including the epic Brattle Bookshop!

-Dating back to the 19th century and specializing in used and rare books, Brattle Bookshop is located just off Boston Common and includes three stories and–my favorite–an outdoor courtyard stuffed to the brim with books.
+Dating back to 1825 and specializing in used and rare books, Brattle Bookshop is located just off Boston Common and includes three stories and–my favorite–an outdoor courtyard stuffed to the brim with books.

-Stroll through Boston Common & enjoy views of the Massachusetts State House.
+Stroll through Boston Common and enjoy views of the Massachusetts State House.

-The park is gorgeous to walk through–be sure to stop by the carousel and to take in the views of the gold-domed Massachusetts State House while you’re there!
+The park is gorgeous to walk through, too.
+Be sure to stop by the carousel, take in the views of the gold-domed Massachusetts State House while you’re there, and count how many impeccably groomed golden retrievers you pass (it will be a lot) while you’re there!

 Pay a visit to Beacon Hill.